Functions and powers of the entity

 Seriousness is a question of degree.
 Directness or remoteness are about how closely or specifically two interests concern each other.
 Significance is about the magnitude of the potential effect of one interest on the other.

-Section 55 of the Crown Entities Act (CE Act) places a duty on board members not to pursue their own interests at the expense of the interests of the entity.
+Section 55 of the CEA places a duty on board members not to pursue their own interests at the expense of the interests of the entity.
 This means that members must perform all aspects of their work for the entity impartially, by:

-- avoiding situations that could impair their objectivity or create personal bias that would, or could reasonably be seen to influence their judgements; and
+- avoiding situations that could impair their objectivity or create personal bias that would, or could reasonably be seen to influence their judgements

 - ensuring they are free from any obligation to another party.